jegan321/http-dsl/README.md

 # HTTP DSL

 ## Roadmap
+- Add line number to error messages
+- IF statement
+- Turn off prettier on spec files
+- Parser error handling
+- Catch any http client errors so the stacktrace is never printed

 - Replace native fetch with node-fetch (need to fix commonjs bullshit)
-- Prompt command
-- Secret variables (hidden with * while typing)
-- Make HttpClient return a success flag?
-- Support array variables that prompt the user to select from the list of options
 - Generate cURL from request
-- HTTP protocol versions
-- Parser error handling
 - Silent flag for request
-- ASSERT command.
-Then it can be used for API smoke testing
 - Support header colon being a separate token like "content-type : application/json"
 - Remove Axios dependency
 - Built-in helper function for loading file contents: file('./data.json')
 - Built-in helper function for base64: base64('john.egan:password1').
 Maybe do one for basic auth?
 - Refactor to make lexer get all the tokens and inject them into the parser
-- Catch any http client errors so the stacktrace is never printed
 - Treat semicolons like newlines?
-- JS transpiler
-- Turn off prettier on spec files
 - REPL up arrow
-- Add line number to error messages
 - IMPORT command
+- Secret variables (hidden with * while typing)
+- Testing framework: ASSERT command, maybe TEST command to set up a test case, run test cases in parallel
+- Support multiple commands without a blank line between them